levimaaia/emailler/README-emailler.md

    - If the message was successfully sent, copy it to the `SENT` mailbox.
    - Remove the sent message from `OUTBOX`.
    - Iterate until all messages in `OUTBOX` have been sent, and copied to `SENT`.
 Rejected messages are left in `OUTBOX` where they may be edited and retransmitted.

+## `REBUILD.SYSTEM`

+REBUILD is a utility for converting a folder of email messages (text files named `EMAIL.nnn` where `nnn` is an integer) into a mailbox.
+It will erase any existing `EMAIL.DB` and `NEXT.EMAIL` files, parse the message files and create new `EMAIL.DB` and `NEXT.EMAIL` files.
+This tool may be used for bulk import of messages or for recreating the `EMAIL.DB` file for a mailbox which has become corrupted.

+REBUILD simply prompts for the path of the directory to process.

+If you use this tool for bulk import, be sure that all the `EMAIL.nnn` files are in Apple II text format with carriage return line endings (not MS-DOS or UNIX style.)